Lauri Kristian Relander: President

 Relander can not be considered a strong president, but he did a few notable things during his single term.
 He allowed the Social Democrats to form a minority government (1926–1927), appointed Finland's first female cabinet minister, Miina Sillanpää (as Assistant Minister of Social Welfare), dissolved Parliament twice (in 1929 over a dispute on the civil servants' salaries and in 1930 to have the Parliament outlaw the Communist Party, which required a constitutional amendment and thus a two-thirds majority), and generally supported the far-right Lapua Movement until it started to kidnap various political opponents.
 Relander himself considered his worst mistake to be shaking hands with the leader of the movement, Vihtori Kosola, in connection with a peasant march in the summer of 1930, which was considered to be a good example of Relander's indiscretion.
 He maintained a rather close friendship with the Social Democratic leader, Väinö Tanner.

 In the late autumn of 1930, Relander realized he would not be re-elected and during the winter of 1930–31 sabotaged the prospects of his former Agrarian League colleague and rival Kyösti Kallio so that Pehr Evind Svinhufvud, Relander's former Prime Minister, was elected.
 In Relander's opinion, Kallio did not talk straight to him and schemed behind his back to weaken his presidency and help his political opponents.
 In Kallio's opinion, Relander was a rather inexperienced politician who had high ideals but not enough common sense to implement them.
 As it is, the dispute between Relander and Kallio was due to personal chemistry and political line differences, as Relander, for example, was more positive about right-wing radicalism, a nationalist movement like the Lapua Movement, which marked his presidency so badly that his own party representatives were not worth defending.
 Even later, the battle for the party was later personified by Kallio and J. E. Sunila, the latter of whom was supported by Relander.

 After his term as president, he served from 1931 to 1942 as the General Manager of Suomen maalaisten paloapuyhdistys, a fire insurance company for rural people.
-Relander died in 1942 of heart failure.
+Relander died on 9 February, 1942 of heart failure.
 He was buried in the Hietaniemi Cemetery.